-Eleven years and twenty-one films, the Marvel Cinematic Universe culminates in its most ambitious and affecting swansong- Avengers: Endgame and keeps breaking all the previous box office records, in the domestic and International market.
-The film collected jaw-dropping $ 357 million at the domestic box office, and $ 843 million in the international market on its opening weekend.
+Eleven years and twenty-one films, the Marvel Cinematic Universe culminates in its most ambitious and affecting swansong- Avengers: Endgame and keeps breaking all the previous box office records in the domestic and International markets.
+The film collected a jaw-dropping $ 357 million at the domestic box office and $ 843 million in the international market on its opening weekend.
 This weekend, the Iron-man would snap his finger to cross $2B worldwide threshold.

-Co-director Joe Russo gave an exclusive Interview where he answers some burning questions often addressed as plot holes.
+Co-director Joe Russo gave an exclusive Interview where he answered some burning questions often addressed as plot holes.

 Q – In both Infinity War and Endgame, Earth’s Mightiest Heroes struggle to remove the Infinity Gauntlet from Thanos’ hand so why not just chop his arms off as Thor did and stop him from using it altogether?
 After all, surely Doctor Strange could have used his powers to do so?

-Joe Russo – “Thanos’ skin is almost impenetrable, we don’t know whether Doctor Strange had the capability to do it.
-If he failed to cut it on time, Thanos would still able to do the snap.
+Joe Russo – “Thanos’ skin is almost impenetrable; we don’t know whether Doctor Strange had the capability to do it.
+If he failed to cut it on time, Thanos would still be able to do the snap.
 Doctor Strange realized this issue during his millions of test runs.”

 Black Widow’s fate